semihyagcioglu/increment/Things I Learned from Being on the Front Page of Hacker News.md

 Simply, an individual has a single vote.
 If the readers like what you share, you will get upvotes.
 The comments however are different.
 You can benefit a lot from them.

-People will make comments if they feel like it.
-The great thing about comments is, people will share their opinion or make some points.
-This is possibly the best place to meet with amazing people.
+The great thing about comments is, you have the opportunity to have a different angle when people share their opinion or make some points.
+[This is possibly the best place to meet with amazing people.]

 Time is the best thing a reader can offer you.